Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 We tested mounting it on both wooden bases and concrete foundations, and the mount adapted flawlessly to both.
 The versatility of that footing really makes it stand out compared to other systems like the EG4 BrightMount Solar Panel Mount, which relies on narrow bases and needs the entire system installed to maintain rigidity.

-Efficiency-wise, the Goose Mount performed exactly as expected: no unwanted movement, excellent sun tracking through the adjustable tilt, and no bending or racking even in gusty conditions.
+Efficiency-wise, the Goose Mount performed exactly as expected: no unwanted movement, excellent sun tracking with the adjustable tilting, and no bending or sagging even in gusty conditions.

 What We Liked About the Maple Leaf Goose Mount